floatingman/ansible-role-packages/README.md

 ansible-role-packages
 =========

 Install applications on an Arch or Ubuntu based systems via its package manager.
+Optionally, install yay as AUR package manager on Arch based systems.

 Requirements
 ------------